jalanb/bashrc/python/what/readme.md

-what is intended as a replacement for which, to show the source of commands available in bash whap is intended as an equivalent command for python, to show whence modules and packages are imported
+what is intended as a replacement for which, to show the source of commands available in bash whap is intended as an equivalent command for python, to show whence modules and packages are imported whet makes it easier to name a command from the bash history, then re-edit it

 Installation
 ------------